-Five-year credit period
+Eight-year credit period

-The credit is allowed in each year of a five-year credit period.
-The five-year credit period is a period of sixty consecutive months, consisting of five 12-month periods.
-The \$10,000 credit is allowed in each of the five 12-month periods.
+The credit is allowed in each year of an eight-year credit period.
+The eight-year credit period is a period of ninety-six consecutive months, consisting of eight 12-month periods.
+The \$10,000 credit is allowed in each of the eight 12-month periods.
 If the individual is not eligible for the tax credit for the entire tax year, a credit equal to \$833.33 (\$10,000 divided by 12) is allowed for each month of eligibility during the tax year.

-Once the 60-month credit period begins to run, it runs uninterrupted through the end of the 60-month credit period.
-The credit is allowed over the entire 60-month credit period even if the renaissance zone itself expires before the end of the 60-month credit period.
+Once the credit period begins to run, it runs uninterrupted through the end of the credit period.
+The credit is allowed over the entire credit period even if the renaissance zone itself expires before the end of the credit period.

 Transfer of zone project property.

-The tax credit and its five-year credit period attach to the single-family residence.
-If the residence is transferred to another taxpayer before the five-year credit period expires, the tax credit and the unused portion of the five-year credit period transfer with the property.
+The tax credit and its credit period attach to the single-family residence.
+If the residence is transferred to another taxpaver before the credit period expires, the tax credit and the unused portion of the credit period transfer with the property.
 The individual who transfers the residence is ineligible for the tax credit starting with the month of disposition.
-If the residence is transferred to another individual who also qualifies for the tax credit with respect to the residence, the individual acquiring the property is eligible for the tax credit for the unexpired portion of the five-year credit period starting with the month of acquisition.
+If the residence is transferred to another individual who also gualifies for the tax credit with respect to the residence, the individual acquiring the property is eligible for the tax credit for the unexpired portion of the credit period starting with the month of acquisition.

-Change in primary place of residence.
+Change in primary place of

-If an individual who qualifies for the tax credit with respect to a single-family residence ceases to use it as the primary place of residence, i.e., as the legal residence, during the five-year credit period, the individual is ineligible for the tax credit starting with the first day of the month in which the change occurs.
+residence.
+If an individual who qualifies for the tax credit with respect to a single-family residence ceases to use it as the primary place of residence, i.e., as the legal residence, during the credit period, the individual is ineligible for the tax credit starting with the first day of the month in which the change occurs.